Coolum Beach Wheelchair Visual Story

 Where to collect the beach wheelchair

-The beach wheelchair is stored in a low-set structure.
-Upon arrival, visitors can inform a beach patrol captain if they have booked a wheelchair or would like to use one.
-Volunteers can assist in retrieving the wheelchairs for use.
+The beach wheelchair is stored in a lowset building.
+On arrival, visitors can inform the beach patrol captain if they have booked a wheelchair or would like to use one.

-It is the responsibility of the carer/user to ensure they have read and understood the safety and handling information before use.
+Volunteers assist in retrieving the wheelchair, but it is the responsibility of the carer or user to ensure the safety and handling information has been read and understood before use.

 A coastal walkway with a textured path runs alongside a stone wall on the right, topped with a building featuring a metal railing.
 On the left, a sandy beach is visible with people sunbathing and swimming.
 The beach is bordered by greenery and a metal railing.
 In the distance, trees and a rocky outcrop are visible.
 The sky is clear with a few clouds.